kamorrissey/pic-lcd-demo/README.md

 This project demonstrates a minimal circuit and software driving a 3V, multiplexed, 12-pin, LCD segment display (Lumex LCD-S401M16KR) with a 28-pin DIP Microchip PIC16LF19156 MCU operating at 1.8-3.6V.

+There are two separate but related circuit boards in the project
+* A poor-person's 3V square wave generator to use for testing LCD segment displays
+* A circuit and firmware to blink all the segments of display

 # Hardware

 I chose a PICLF19156 for several reasons.
 It is a 28-pin DIP suitable for breadboarding and hand soldering.
 It is both narrower and smaller than the 40-pin DIP PIC16F19176 that I originally considered.
 The LF chips are lower-power than the F chips, with the PIC16LF19156 operating at 1.8-3.6V while able to provide a steady 3V bias for the LCD via the built-in charge pump.